Blahah/AMI-diagrams-demo-paper/Interpreting pixel maps.md

 ## **Interpreting pixel maps**
 We have tried many methods including Hough line transforms, erosion (BoofCV), histogram equalisation.
-The following are those that work best for scientific articles.
+The following are the problems and approaches that we have found most appropriate for modern scientific articles.
+We warn that artciles before ca. 2000 may have poor typography, less systematic presention and this make it harder to create simple heuritics.

  1. **Colours**.
 Binary (black and white only) are simplest; gradients and dotted regions can cause problems.
 AMI separates colours into complementary pixel maps and can process each separately.
 Recombination is at the domain level (e.g. differently coloured subtrees)
  2. **Noise** (common in scanned documents), grayscales and antialiasing (very common) mean that background / threshold levels are sometimes critical.
 AMI can adjust these either from human control or a simple adaptive optimisation.